HoorAljomyl/Hoor-Aljomyl/README.md

 # Hi, I'm Hoor Aljomyl 👋

-Artificial Intelligence student at Princess Nourah bint Abdulrahman University.
+Artificial Intelligence Student at Princess Nourah bint Abdulrahman University.

-I'm passionate about building AI solutions that solve real-world problems through Machine Learning, Deep Learning, and Large Language Models.
+Passionate about Machine Learning, Deep Learning, and Large Language Models, with a strong interest in building AI solutions for real-world challenges.

 ---